vhartikainen/protecting-workloads-workshop/docs/host-layer/cleanup.md

-# Identifying and Remediating Host Vulnerabilities with Amazon Inspector and AWS Systems Manager - Cleanup Phase
+# Identifying and Remediating Host Vulnerabilities - Host Layer Round - Cleanup Phase

 Now that you have completed this workshop, follow the steps below to clean up the artifacts that were created.